mikaelvesavuori/only/readme.md

 - Go from (mostly) BEM-style notation to [SUIT](https://suitcss.github.io) notation

 ## Version history
+### 2.3.1 (20160918)
+- Changed styling for the GitHub Pages, using a custom font and putting a bunch of related files into the `gh-pages` folder in the root
+- Edited `.gitignore` to not look for and add reports from Parker
+- Edited some of the information in the readme to be more readable

 ### 2.3 (20160821)
 - Added rules to the Stylelint configuration and ran all of the Sass through it, doing some cleaning where needed.
 - Added rules to ESLint (you'll find these in `.eslintrc.js` in the root folder) and checked to make sure they work reasonably well.
 ESLint won't do linting of files in the `app/scripts/only` folder because they are minified and simply just don't conform to the rest of the config standards.